SrIzan10/minecraft-photobooth/worksheet.md

 To find your position you use the code, `x, y, x = mc.player.getPos()`.
 This saves the `x`, `y` and `z` position of your player into the variables `x`, `y` and `z`.
 You can then use `print(x)` to print the `x` value, or `print(x, y, z)` to see them all.
 Now you now the position of the player you can test to see if they are in the Photobooth.
 As we're using Minecraft we can also use `mc.postToChat` to send the coordinates to the Minecraft window.

-1. Add the code below to your PiCamera program:
+1. Remove the "Hello world" and `take_the_pic` lines and replace with:

     ``` python
 	while True: